What in the world is lucrative language? It’s language that inspires people to invest in what you offer.

 We all like to think that we make decisions based on logic and reason, but various studies show that we use our logic and reason to justify decisions we make based on emotion.

-So what does this have to do with marketing?
+So what does this have to do with speaking and making presentations?

-One of the things I learned in my many years of fund raising for various worthy causes is that the way to a person’s wallet is through his heart.
+One of the things I learned in my many years of fund raising for various worthy causes is that the way to a person’s wallet is through the heart.

 There are tons of worthy causes out there, but even a person with the resources available to Bill Gates has to choose which ones he will support.

 Translating this to for-profit businesses, people buy what they want, not what they need.

 My favorite example of this principle comes from the diet and nutrition industry.

 No one really wants to give up all their favorite foods and replace them with veggies.
 Anyone trying to sell a confirmed sweet eater on eating broccoli is going to have a pretty tough sell.